jukofyork/qlora-pipe-lite/README.md

 - Check [example configs](examples/) for model-specific settings
 - Read about [Convergence Requirements](#convergence-requirements-and-the-need-for-weight-decay) for Control Adapters
 - Learn about [LoRA Weight Decay](#a-note-on-lora-weight-decay) implementation

-## Features
-- Pipeline parallel training, for efficiently training large models that cannot fit on one GPU
-- Multi-node training support with improved data-parallel handling via shared network storage
-- Supports Control Adapters (primary focus), QLoRA, LoRA, and full fine tuning
-- Proper decoupled weight decay for LoRA parameters (applies weight decay to the full reconstructed weight matrix)
-- Quantize weights using bitsandbytes
-- Efficient model loading.
-Each process only loads the layers it needs, and quantizes and moves them to the GPU layer-by-layer.
-This means you can load a large model on a lot of GPUs even with limited system RAM.
-- Support for "raw text" training using either a structured list of documents in a JSON file, or a single txt file
-- Support for resuming training from a checkpoint, including the dataloader state, to easily allow training in a piecemeal fashion
-- Useful metrics logged to Tensorboard
-- Train on multiple datasets simultaneously, with support for contrastive datasets (eg: `class -1` and `class 1` for Control Adapters)
-- Models currently supported: Llama, Mistral, Mixtral, Qwen, Cohere (Command R), Cohere 2 (Command-A), and Gemma 2

 ## What are Control Adapters?